Skip to main content

 Funded Opportunity TitleClosing date and timeLinks

-Why choose SETU ?
+Why choose SETU?

 As a result of its work on collaborative research projects, SETU has built extensive alliances with leading industrial and academic partners across Europe.
 In working with local SMEs, the university plays a significant role in the South-East region’s economic development by creating an eco-system of research, industry and entrepreneurship.
-SETU Waterford also encompasses a purpose-built centre for commercialisation and business incubation in its ArcLabs facility, as well as dedicated research support and technology transfer offices.
+SETU also encompasses a purpose-built centre for commercialisation and business incubation in its ArcLabs facility, as well as dedicated research support and technology transfer offices.

 Excellent research and training in a supportive environment